open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 use the OpenTelemetry client to instrument telemetry data.

-Besides using `otelsql.Open`, `otelsql` provides another three ways to initialize instrumentation: `otelsql.OpenDB`, `otesql.Register`, and `otelsql.WrapDriver`.
+Besides using `otelsql.Open`, `otelsql` provides another three ways to initialize instrumentation: `otelsql.OpenDB`, `otelsql.Register`, and `otelsql.WrapDriver`.
 These additional methods cover different use cases, as some database drivers or frameworks didn't provide a direct way to create `sql.DB`.
 So, sometimes, you might need these additional methods to manually